Python Numpy Array Tutorial

 Before you go deeper into scientific computing, it might be a good idea to first go over what broadcasting exactly is: it’s a mechanism that allows NumPy to work with arrays of different shapes when you’re performing arithmetic operations.

-To put it in a more practical context, you often have an array that’s somewhat larger and another one that’s somewhat smaller.
+To put it in a more practical context, you often have an array that’s somewhat larger and another one that’s slightly smaller.
 Ideally, you want to use the smaller array multiple times to perform an operation (such as a sum, multiplication, etc.) on the larger array.

 To do this, you use the broadcasting mechanism.